jchooch/easy-prompt/README.md

 - [ ] Example TODO
 - [X] Example DONE

-### Problem

-LLMs hold great promise for assisting and automating knowledge work, but for many tasks a non-trivial aspect of LLM-usage is finding *the right prompt* to draw relevant knowledge out of the LLM.

-Since LLMs have usually memorised both correct *and incorrect* patterns of human writing/reasoning during the course of training, they can display common biases, fallacious reasoning, unhelpful discursive patterns, and so on.

-Proper prompt engineering can usefully constrain LLM behaviour, allowing for the simulation of particular personalities, communication styles, input-output formats, or patterns of reasoning.

-This includes simulation of "non-toxic communication", "diligent reasoning", various kinds of expertise... really any *mode* of reasoning or communication.

-Since state-of-the-art models can cost hundreds of thousands of dollars to train, prompt engineering allows developers to maximise the insight which can be generated from a given model without further training, espcially when use cases can be specified carefully.

-Unfortunately, there are still few tools for easy prompt engineering.
-This app aims to make prompt engineering easy, trackable, and reproducible.

 ### User Profile

 Anyone who wishes to use an LLM will enjoy using this app.